 17. Kahk Cookies

-An Egypt favorite, kahk cookies boast a delicate texture, a buttery luscious flavor, and a fabulous crumb that melts in your mouth.
+Due to its delicate texture, buttery luscious flavor, and fabulous crumbs, this dessert is an Egypt favorite that melts in your mouth.
 As these cookies are usually served during the holiday season, they’re always topped with a large amount of powdered sugar.

 The fillings for kahk cookies can vary, depending on the region and personal preferences.
 If you’re a simple person, you can even make kahk cookies with no filling.